pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

 Even though reusing of the same `PreparedStatement` object good for performance reasons, the driver is able to server-prepare statements automatically across `connection.prepareStatement(...)` calls.

-Server-prepared statements consume memory both at client and server side, so pgjdbc limits the number of server-prepared statements per connection.
-It can be configured via `preparedStatementCacheQueries` (default `256`, the number of queries known to pgjdbc), and `preparedStatementCacheSizeMiB` (default `5`, that is client side cache size in megabytes per connection).
+Server-prepared statements consume memory both on the client and the server, so pgjdbc limits the number of server-prepared statements per connection.
+It can be configured via `preparedStatementCacheQueries` (default `256`, the number of queries known to pgjdbc), and `preparedStatementCacheSizeMiB` (default `5`, that is the client side cache size in megabytes per connection).
 Only a subset of `statement cache` is server-prepared as some of the statements might fail to reach `prepareThreshold`.

 ### Deactivation

 There might be cases when you would want to disable use of server-prepared statements.
-For instance, if you route connections through a balancer that is unable to speak server-prepared statements, you have little choice.
+For instance, if you route connections through a balancer that is incompatible with server-prepared statements, you have little choice.

 You can disable usage of server side prepared statements by setting `prepareThreshold=0`

 ### Corner cases

-#### DLL
+#### DDL

 V3 protocol avoids sending column metadata on each execution, and BIND message specifies output column format.
 That creates a problem for cases like